 Synthetic briefs are a big no-no if you are prone to UTIs.
 Paying extra care to the material of your panties can go a long way in preventing infections.
 This set of six Hanes women's 100 percent pure cotton brief panties prevent bacterial growth by allowing your vagina to "breathe," and won't aggravate any existing UTIs.
 They have an ultra-soft waistband for extra comfort and don't have those annoying scratchy labels either.

 Where to buy: from $8.97, Amazon

 Water for UTIs

 Let's take it back to basics.
 Even before antibiotics or any other treatment, it goes without saying that you need to drink a lot of water as often as possible to treat and prevent UTIs.
 Water helps cleanse your system, and every time you pee, you empty your bladder and flush out the harmful bacteria from the urinary tract.
-Stay hydrated (and peeing) with this pack of 24 Glaceau Smartwaters which are vapor-distilled with electrolytes for added taste, and contain a unique blend of calcium, magnesium, and potassium for extra goodness.
+Stay hydrated (and peeing) with this pack of 24 Glaceau Smartwaters, which are vapor-distilled with electrolytes for added taste.
+They also contain a unique blend of calcium, magnesium, and potassium for extra goodness.

 Apple Cider Vinegar for UTIs

 Apple cider vinegar is widely known and used for its amazing health benefits, and it's a natural remedy for UTIs, too.
-Its acidifying nature is great at clearing UTIs, and helps prevent bacteria from spreading, stopping the infection before it spreads to the kidneys.
-Try Bragg's organic raw apple cider vinegar which is gluten-free and contains "Mother of Vinegar," a healthy bacteria which occurs naturally as strand-like enzymes of connected protein molecules.
-It's also loaded with vitamins and prebiotics which relieve and prevent UTIs.
+Its acidifying nature is great at clearing UTIs, and it helps prevent bacteria from spreading, stopping the infection before it reaches the kidneys.
+Try Bragg's organic raw apple cider vinegar.
+It's gluten-free and contains "Mother of Vinegar," a healthy bacteria that occurs naturally as strand-like enzymes of connected protein molecules.
+It's also loaded with vitamins and prebiotics, which relieve and prevent UTIs.

 A version of this article first appeared in our print magazine.